Steffen Freund

 Steffen Freund (born 19 January 1970) is a German former professional footballer who played as a defensive midfielder in both the German and English top flights.
 He was capped 21 times for his country and played a significant part in Germany's UEFA Euro 1996 winning campaign.
-He is currently working for Tottenham Hotspur.

 Club career

 Freund started his career at Stahl Brandenburg, coming through their youth system.
 He has said that the Stasi made an unsuccessful attempt to recruit him as an informer during his time at the club.
 In 1991, he was transferred to FC Schalke 04 and he established himself as an important midfield player.
 Schalke were forced to sell Freund due to financial reasons in 1993 to Borussia Dortmund where he stayed until 1998.
 During his time at Dortmund, he won the league twice in 1995 and 1996 and gained a Champions League medal in 1997, but was left out of the squad for the final altogether.

 In December 1998, Freund transferred to English Premiership club Tottenham Hotspur.
-During his time with the London club, he won the League Cup in 1999, starting in the center of midfield in Spurs's 1–0 win over Leicester City.
+During his time with the London club, he won the League Cup in 1999, starting in the centre of midfield in Spurs's 1–0 win over Leicester City.
 He stayed at the club until 2003, and despite never scoring a goal in 131 appearances across all competitions, he became a firm fans favourite at the club for his heart, work ethic and commitment.
 On 4 December 2009, Freund was inducted into the Tottenham Hotspur hall of fame alongside Darren Anderton.

+Famously throttled by Duncan Ferguson in a league game Vs Everton.
+The image has gone on to be an Internet Legend.

 At the tail end of his career he went on to have short spells at 1.
 FC Kaiserslautern and Leicester City.

 International career

-Between 1995 and 1998, he won 21 caps for the German national team.
+Between 1995 and 1998, he won 21 caps for the Germany national team.
 He won UEFA Euro 1996 with Germany, where he missed out on a place in the final because of an injury in their semi-final win over England.
 He also appeared at the 1998 FIFA World Cup, where Germany fell at the quarter-final stage to Croatia; Freund was an unused substitute in the match.